Tucchhaa/3d-canvas/README.md

 ### Functionality:

 1. Translation of object relative to its rotation
-2. Rotation relative to pivot
-3. Lights
+2. Lights
-4. Shadow projections
+3. Shadow projections
-5. Need to add more complex 3D-objects
+4. Need to add more complex 3D-objects
-6. Need to design scenes (City design, room interior design)
+5. Need to design scenes (City design, room interior design)

 ### Refactoring:

 1. refactor rotation method
-2. Need more optimization, renderering a lot of polygons causes lugs
-3. we should recognize if vertex is on the screen before projecting it (+optimization)
+2. we should recognize if vertex is on the screen before projecting it (+optimization)
-4. Use requestAnimationFrame instead of intervals

 ### Bonus functionality: